Glossary

 Demiromantic

 (Adj.)
-Describes persons who do not experience romantic attraction unless they form a strong emotional connection with someone.
+Describes a person who does not experience romantic attraction unless they form a strong emotional connection with someone.
 Learn More

 Demisexual

 (Adj.)
-A sexual orientation in which someone has little to no interest in sexual activity, although they may feel some degree of sexual attraction to people with whom they have a strong emotional bond.
+Describes a person who has little to no interest in sexual activity, although they may feel some degree of sexual attraction to people with whom they have a strong emotional bond.
 Someone who is demisexual is considered to be on the asexual spectrum, meaning they are closely aligned with asexuality.
 Learn More

 Disorder of Sex Development (DSD)